ferolo3000/deco/README.md

 **React Native UX App**

-Clean and basic React Native App to recommend products and visualize them in such a way that it creates attention in the users.
+Clean and basic React Native App to recommend products and visualize them in such a way that it creates attention in users.

 ![Alt Text](https://github.com/ferolo3000/deco/blob/main/decor.gif)